 Campaigners call for 25p cut in fuel duty to help drivers with cost of living crisis

+Cost of living: Calls for 25p cut in fuel duty as petrol firms accused of ‘highway robbery’

 FairFuelUK accuses big oil companies of ‘profiteering’ at pumps and calls for government help